 The study targeted all staff in KCB head office units and branches within Nairobi County as the population of study.
-The category of staff targeted has a total population of 316 employees.
+The category of staff targeted has a total population of 316 employees (KCB Employee data, 2023).
+This was on Head office units and 10 KCB branches that within Nairobi County.